tanya-somova/jekyll-theme-basically-basic/README.md

 locations.
 Stylesheets and scripts in `assets`, and a few development related files in the project's root directory.

-**Please note:** If you installed Basically Basic via the Ruby Gem method, theme files found in `/_layouts`, `/_includes`, `/_sass`, and `/assets` will be missing.
+**Please note:** If you installed PORTFOLIO via the Ruby Gem method, theme files found in `/_layouts`, `/_includes`, `/_sass`, and `/assets` will be missing.
 This is normal as they are bundled with the [`jekyll-theme-basically-basic`](https://rubygems.org/gems/jekyll-theme-basically-basic) gem.